VCORE: Variance-Controlled Optimization-based Reweighting for Chain-of-Thought Supervision: Experimental Details of Main Results

 \subsection{Dataset Curation for supervised tasks}

-For CoT supervised fine-tuning, we use two datasets: OpenMathReasoning\footnote{https://huggingface.co/datasets/nvidia/OpenMathReasoning} and OpenCodeReasoning\footnote{https://huggingface.co/datasets/nvidia/OpenCodeReasoning-2}, which correspond to the mathematics, and coding domains, respectively.
+For CoT supervised fine-tuning, we use two datasets: OpenMathReasoning\footnote{\href{https://huggingface.co/datasets/nvidia/OpenMathReasoning}{Hugging Face: OpenMathReasoning}} and OpenCodeReasoning\footnote{\href{https://huggingface.co/datasets/nvidia/OpenCodeReasoning-2}{Hugging Face: OpenCodeReasoning-2}}, which correspond to the mathematics and coding domains, respectively.
 We summarize the details of sampling and processing procedure as follows:

 \textbf{OpenMathReasoning.} From the 3.2M samples in the \texttt{cot} split, we extract a subset that satisfies the following conditions: \texttt{problem\_type = "has\_answer\_extracted"} and \texttt{generation\_model = "DeepSeek-R1"}.
 We then use \textbf{math\_verify}\footnote{https://github.com/huggingface/Math-Verify} to rigorously check whether the answers in the generated CoT content are equivalent to the expected answers.
 Based on this verified subset, we randomly sample 3,200 examples for training the Qwen3 series and 32,000 examples for training LLaMA3.1-8B-Instruct.
 To adapt the data for CoT training, we augment the original questions with new prompts designed for CoT reasoning.
 The specific format is as follows: